 The supplement must dissolve well and easily in liquids, and it should also taste great.
 Finally, make sure that the supplement you choose is right for you.

 There are pre-workout supplements for men and women.
-Since they are formulated differently, make sure that you are using what’s right for you.
-And if the supplement can be used by men and women, check the dosage.
+Since they are planned differently, make sure that you are using what’s right for you.
+And if men and women can use the supplement, check the dosage.

 Potential Side Effects